RoosterDao/rooster-swanky/README.md

     2022-08-22 15:52:19 📋 Chain specification: Development
     2022-08-22 15:52:19 🏷  Node name: grumpy-question-0526

-You can verify the status of your node using [polkadot.js exlorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer)
+You can verify the status of your node using the [polkadot.js explorer](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer)

 ### Rooster Contracts